-In this tutorial we will learn How to interface 16×2 LCD display using arduino.
+In this tutorial we will learn How to interface 16×2 LCD display using Arduino UNO.
 LCD displays available in various sizes 8×1, 16×1, 16×2, 16×4, 20 Char x 4 Lines.
 These all displays can be interfaced using this tutorial.
 We are more focusing on 16×2 LCD.
 It is commonly used.

 Continue reading 16×2 LCD Display interface with Arduino

 For industrial process control instruments, analog 4–20mA current loops are commonly used for analog signaling, with 4mA representing the lowest end of the range and 20mA the highest.
 The key advantages of the current loop are that the accuracy of the signal is not affected by voltage drop in the interconnecting wiring, and that the loop can supply operating power to the device.
 Even if there is significant electrical resistance in the line, the current loop transmitter will maintain the proper current, up to its maximum voltage capability.
 Continue reading Arduino 4-20mAmp Current Loop Measurement